saket-gulhane/nodejs-pdf-generate/README.md

 # nodejs-pdf-generate
-Generate custom pdf at server side from custom template using puppeteer and handlebars.
+Generate custom pdf at server side (node) from custom template using puppeteer and handlebars.

 ### Dependencies:
     1. puppeteer